• Skip to primary navigation

 How To Make Crispy Sugar Cookies

-7. Move the shapes onto a lined baking sheets and bake for 13-15 minutes at 325 degrees Fahrenheit.
+- Move the shapes onto a lined baking sheet (or the best ceramic baking sheet) and bake for 13-15 minutes at 325 degrees Fahrenheit.

 Important Teaching Tips

 These healthy sugar cookies come out thin, crispy, and deliciously crunchy.
-Since the base is made with hazelnut flour which means you're in control of the texture.
+Since the base is made with hazelnut flour, you're in control of the texture.

 When I grind the hazelnuts I leave the mixture a bit chunkier as I like something to chew in my cookies.
 However, if this isn't you, simply ensure that the hazelnuts are ground into a softer powder.